 The most important step in accurately diagnosing ocular histoplasmosis is a careful eye exam.
 Timely diagnosis and treatment are often successful in preventing loss of reading vision.
 The retinal specialists at Bennett & Bloom Eye Centers are knowledgeable in all aspects of managing this disease.
 As a result, we are often able to help maintain your vision.

 What is Ocular Histoplasmosis Syndrome?

 The histoplasmosis fungus, which is present in soil throughout the Mississippi and Ohio River Valley regions, is inhaled early in life and causes a usually asymptomatic and self-limited infection throughout the body, including the lungs and choroid (the vascular layer lining the retina).
-For unknown reasons, several decades after the initial infection, the choroidal scars may develop abnormal blood vessels (choroidal neovascularization, CNV) which leak fluid and blood.
+For unknown reasons, several decades after the initial infection, the choroidal scars may develop abnormal blood vessels (macular neovascularization, CNV) which leak fluid and blood.
 This leakage can only be seen on a careful, dilated eye examination since the eye looks normal from the outside.
 Distorted central vision and loss of reading vision occurs when the leakage involves the macula, that part of the retina we use for our straight ahead reading vision.
 There are many causes of CNV including angioid streaks, choroidal rupture, degenerative myopia, idiopathic, and age-related macular degeneration.

-The goals of treatment are to prevent choroidal neovascularization from spreading into the macular center (laser photocoagulation), or limit the size of and leakage from the CNV once it reaches the macular center (photodynamic therapy, vascular endothelial growth factor inhibitors).
+The goals of treatment are to prevent macular neovascularization from spreading into the macular center (laser photocoagulation), or limit the size of and leakage from the CNV once it reaches the macular center (photodynamic therapy, vascular endothelial growth factor inhibitors).